allancaffee/scaly-mongo/docs/source/intro.rst

 And sure enough that's our first post.
 Of course sometimes we *really do* want to find something even if we don't have the full shard key.
 Sometimes this is useful during development to look up documents from the interactive console.
-We can just override ScalyMongo's recomendations and force the query anyway:
+We can just override ScalyMongo's recommendations and force the query anyway:

 >>> conn.models.BlogPost.find_one({'author': 'Allan'}, allow_global=True)
 {u'_id': ObjectId('4deb90e41717953527000000'),